camunda-community-hub/.github/profile/README.md

 </parent>
 ```

-* Add Github Action [as decribed here](https://github.com/camunda-community-hub/community-action-maven-release#add-github-workflow).
+- Add Github Action [as decribed here](https://github.com/camunda-community-hub/community-action-maven-release#add-github-workflow).
 Check that the build is working when you push code to your repo.

-Ü When you are ready to release, follow [performing a release](https://github.com/camunda-community-hub/community/blob/main/RELEASE.MD#performing-a-release).
+- When you are ready to release, follow [performing a release](https://github.com/camunda-community-hub/community/blob/main/RELEASE.MD#performing-a-release).